netdata/netdata/docs/step-by-step/step-08.md

 When you add `dashboard.js` to any web page, it loads several JavaScript and CSS files to create and style charts.
 It also scans the page for elements that define charts, builds them, and refreshes with new metrics.

-> If you enabled SSL on your Netdata dashboard, you will need to use `https://` to grab the `dashboard.js` file.
+> If you enabled SSL on your Netdata dashboard already, you'll need to use `https://` to grab the `dashboard.js` file.

 ## Add some basic styling